Average Inventory

 What is Inventory?

 Before explaining what the average inventory is used for and its benefits, let us give a basic definition of inventory.
-Inventory is the total of all the goods ready to be sold and all the raw material stored in the warehouse of a given company.
+Inventory is the total of all the goods ready to be sold and all the raw materials stored in the warehouse of a given company.

 Understanding Average Inventory